 - ‘waiting list’: applicants who earned more points than you were admitted, but if they choose not to enroll, you may still be admitted—await further instructions;

 - ‘not admitted’: your application was rejected; the notification in your account has more information about the reasons for the rejection.

 Now that you are admitted, you need to confirm your decision to undertake a program by officially enrolling.
 Enrolment means delivering all the “required documents” to your Institute’s/Secretary’s Office.
 Without completing it before the deadline specified in the “Schedule,” you will not be accepted for studies.

 Note: Before the enrolment, you have also uploaded your photo to the system, and later it must be accepted by the administrator.
 The photo must meet the requirements described in the IRK System.
 Without it, you will not generate and print the personal questionnaire, which is necessary during enrolment.

 Enrolment may be arranged in two ways:

 You or your proxy have to deliver hard copies to your Institute’s Office before the deadline specified in the “Schedule”

 - firstly, you have to send a good quality scans of your documents to the e-mail address of your Institute’s Office

 - secondly, you are obliged to deliver hardcopies physically before the deadline specified in the “Schedule”.

-You may find the address and other details of your Institute’s Office in the OAS system following those steps: My Account > Applications > Further steps
+You may find the address and other details of your Institute’s Office in the IRK system following those steps: My Account > Applications > Further steps